 North Dakota Lease Agreements Templates (6)

 A North Dakota lease agreement is a rental contract between a landlord and tenant for commercial or residential property.
-In most situations, after a prospective tenant views and shows interest in a property, their credit and income will be verified by the landlord.
-Afterward, a lease is written with the tenant obligated to pay the first month’s rent and a security deposit (if any) at lease signing.
+In most situations, the prospective tenant’s credit and income will be verified by the landlord before signing the lease.
+When the lease is signed, the tenant typically must pay the first month’s rent and a security deposit.

-Rental Application – For the screening process on behalf of the landlord so that they may be able to view the background n the individual and ensure the tenant is credible.
+Rental Application – Used during the screening process by the landlord to view the applicant’s background and ensure the tenant is credible.

 Table of Contents